-My name is Heather Wibbels, aka the Cocktail Contessa, and I’m a whiskey enthusiast (Executive Bourbon Steward, no less) with a passion for cocktails.
-I love researching cocktails, making cocktails and drinking cocktails.
+My name is Heather Wibbels, aka the Cocktail Contessa, and I’m an award-winning mixologist and whiskey enthusiast (Executive Bourbon Steward, no less).
+I love researching cocktails, making cocktails, and drinking cocktails.
 I like to say I’m creating whiskey drinkers one cocktail at a time.

 My passion is creating new cocktails out of both familiar and new ingredients, working with brands to review, test and create with their ingredients, and sharing both common and unfamiliar flavor pairings in an approachable way.
 I love creating whiskey and cocktail content to share with others.